yaylinda/scriptable/README.md

 ![TerminalWidget](/images/TerminalWidget.png)

 ## DailyLogWidget
-Customizable list of things to check off!
+Customizable list of things and colors.
+Creates a new "log" for each day at 5 AM (time is also customizable for when you want a new day to start).

 ![DailyLogWidget](/images/DailyLogWidget.png)